Chicagobears.com | The Official Website of the Chicago Bears

-Deshea Townsend is in his first season as the Bears secondary coach after being hired by the team on January 18, 2019.
+Deshea Townsend will be in his third season as the Bears secondary coach in 2021 after originally being hired by the team on January 18, 2019.

-A 13-year NFL veteran at cornerback, Townsend enters his sixth season coaching defensive backs in the NFL.
+A 13-year NFL veteran at cornerback, Townsend has seven years of experience coaching defensive backs in the NFL.
 Townsend previously spent the 2018 season as an assistant defensive backs coach for the New York Giants, in addition to prior stints with the Tennessee Titans (secondary, 2016-17), Mississippi State University (cornerbacks, 2013-15) and the Arizona Cardinals (assistant defensive backs coach, 2011-12).

 In 2017 with Tennessee, Titans safety Kevin Byard tied Detroit's Darius Slay with an NFL-best eight interceptions.
 Byard was also third on the team with 87 tackles (62 solo).